carderne/carderne.github.io/_posts/2017-04-15-modelling-hydrological-networks.md

 Applying this to Dieprivier, the model creates a point every 500 metres and calculates the head over the preceding 500 metres.
 By filtering to only include those with at least 10 metres of head and more than 100 kW output, we get the following suggested point of 162 kW, with 12 metres of head and flow rate of 2.75 m3/s.

-![Hydropower][hydro6]

-Note that this is an unchecked, un-calibrated example result, I'm not at all suggesting someone should build a mini-hydropower site there.
+{% include image.html url="/assets/images/2017/hydro6.jpg" description="Note that this is an unchecked, un-calibrated example result, I'm not at all suggesting someone should build a mini-hydropower site there!" %}

 ## Going further with rainfall run-off and discharge
 The result above was calculated using the GSCD, which provides only a single value, with no monthly or yearly variations.
 This doesn't provide much information about seasonal changes, nor allow for any calibrations with stream gauges, which will likely be on a daily or monthly basis.